 3. An outsourcing business model can help you break out of silosSales outsourcing allows companies to manage to outcomes in a more direct way than can be sometimes done in an internal sales organization.
 The reality is many teams operate in a silo.
 Most internal sales teams, for instance, don’t regularly collaborate with marketing or other departments.
 Additionally, each team may not approach issues holistically and instead maintains a laser focus on departmental tasks.
 An external team is better positioned to work cross-functionally within an organization, to improve the overall sales execution.
 An outsourcer may also be able to work with shorter timeframes that are difficult to accomplish internally.

-4. Sales outsourcing can help support new product rolloutsOne of the greatest advantages to outsourcing is that it can allow a company to use an outsourcing partner as a sandbox environment to test out new campaigns and promotions as part of their sales strategy.
+4. Sales outsourcing can help support new product rolloutsOne of the greatest advantages to outsourcing sales and marketing is that it can allow a company to use an outsourcing partner as a sandbox environment to test out new campaigns and promotions as part of their sales strategy.